Flesheater: Plot

 A police car then turns up at Spencer's farm responding to the cut-short phone call.
-The police officer is attacked by a group of zombies and left for dead.
+The police officer is attacked by a group of zombies, which includes the now zombified kids, and left for dead.
 The kids in the basement open the door and see the body of the policeman.
 They take his gun and kill his half remaining zombie corpse and escape into the night.

 Some of the zombies find their way to a residential street where they proceed to eat a local family inside their home turning them into zombies in the process.
 The two kids find a local stable where they try to warn the owner about the coming attack.
 He goes inside the house to find that his wife has become a zombie.
-More zombies appear and the man is cornered and eaten alive and the kids flee again.
+More zombies appear and the man, who tells the kids to save themselves, is cornered and eaten alive and the kids flee again.

 They find a large barn where a Halloween party is being held.
 The kids try to warn the group about the undead but they laugh it off as Halloween nonsense.
 Soon the zombies arrive and slaughter the party-goers.
 The two kids who survived the basement find a hiding spot inside the framework of the barn.

 Back in town, the police department are assembling a posse after hearing of the officer who was killed at Spencer's farm.
 As daylight approaches the posse have arrived at the woods.
 They find zombies emerging from the woods and proceed to kill the creatures.
 They proceed through the woodland killing zombies as they go.
 The posse arrive at the barn and find the party-goers are all zombies.
 The posse kill them as the zombie group come out of the barn.
 The two kids hiding in the barn hear the gunshots and think they are saved.
-They exit the barn and are shot on sight by a sniper (the same actor who shoots Ben in Night of the Living Dead).
+They exit the barn and are shot on sight by a sniper who mistakes them for zombies, even after the boy pleads for mercy.

 The posse throws all the bodies inside the barn and barricade it shut.
 They set it on fire burning the remaining few zombies inside.
 The posse thinking they destroyed all the zombies head home.
-A few days later a police officer is checking out the remains of the barn when he is attacked by the original flesheater, who kills him and begins the outbreak over again.
+A few days later a police officer is checking out the remains of the barn when he is attacked by the original flesheater, who survived the fire, kills the officer and begins the outbreak all over again.